urbanvikingr/content/content/reference/api/simple-api/mutations/modifying-one-to-one-edges.md

 ## Disconnect two nodes in a one-to-one relation

-Removes an edge of a node speficied by `id`.
+Removes an edge between two nodes speficied by their `id`.

 The query response can contain both nodes of the former edge.
 The names of query arguments and node names depend on the field names of the relation.

-> Removes an edge from the relation called `PostCategory` and query the category name and the post title:
+> Removes an edge from the relation called `PostMetaInformation` and query the tags stored in the meta information and the post title:

 ```graphql
 ---